sebastianchristopher/Java8OCANotes/README.md

 * `RuntimeException` and its subclasses  are *runtime exceptions*  - unexpected but not fatal
 		- e.g. accessing an invalid array index
 * they are also know as **Unchecked Exceptions**
-* **Checked Exceptions** include `Excpetion` and all subclasses that do not extend `RuntimeException`
+* **Checked Exceptions** include `Exception` and all subclasses that do not extend `RuntimeException`
 * Java has a rule called *handle or declare*
-* for checked exceptions, Java requires that the code either handle or the, or declare them in the method signature
+* for checked exceptions, Java requires that the code either handle them, or declare them in the method signature
 ```java
 public class Fail {
 	void fail() {